 Yes.
 There is an application fee which can be waived with proof of financial need.

 Are scholarships/ financial support available?

-Financial need based support is available to US-based admitted students.
+Yes, financial need based support is available to both US-based and international admitted students.

 To apply for financial support, indicate your interest in applying within the application form, including answering the additional questions.
 Admission is need-blind, meaning that indicating you need financial support will never will never hurt your chances of admission.
 This simply allows us to follow-up with a financial need application if admitted.
 We aspire to make it possible for all admitted students to be able to attend, regardless of financial background.